sedol1339/files/papers.md

 Hori, T., Watanabe, S., & Hershey, J. R. (2017).
 Joint CTC/attention decoding for end-to-end speech recognition.
 ACL Anthology, 518–529. doi: 10.18653/v1/P17-1048 https://aclanthology.org/P17-1048.pdf

     - We propose a joint decoding algorithm for end-to-end ASR with a hybrid CTC/attention architecture.
+    - Our joint CTC/attention approach combines the CTC and attention-based sequence probabilities in the inference step, as well as the training step.
+    - The decoding objective is defined using multiplying text probabilities from CTC and attention (eq.
+14).
+The CTC probability enforces a monotonic alignment that does not allow large jumps or looping of the same frames.
-We perform one-pass/rescoring joint decoding, where hypotheses of attention-based ASR are boosted by scores obtained by using CTC outputs.
-This greatly reduces irregular alignments without any heuristic search techniques.
+    - We perform one-pass/rescoring joint decoding, in which we compute the probability of each partial hypothesis using CTC and an attention model.
+    - This greatly reduces irregular alignments without any heuristic search techniques.

 Hsu, W.-N., Zhang, Y., & Glass, J. (2017).
 Learning Latent Representations for Speech Generation and Transformation. arXiv, 1704.04222.
 Retrieved from https://arxiv.org/abs/1704.04222v2